apostrophecms/starter-kit-astro-apollo-pro/README.md

 - Most [module configuration settings](https://docs.apostrophecms.org/reference/module-api/module-overview.html#module-configuration) for Admin UI, request routing, and MongoDB interaction

 **Key differences:**
-- **No frontend code in modules** - Client-side JavaScript, styling, and templates go in the Astro project instead
+- **No frontend code in modules** - Stylesheets, templates (implemented as Astro components), and client-side JavaScript go in the Astro project instead
 - **No template helpers** - Skip `helper()`, `extendHelpers()`, `components()`, and `renderRoutes()` functions
 - **Schema sharing** - Some widget schemas have been moved to `lib/schema-mixins` for reuse between widgets and pages